smaclell/smaclell.github.io/_drafts/exterminator-5-pull-request-explosion.md

 the refactoring I did to break up the confusing method I tried to keep the majority of code intact, relying heavily on automated tools and small steps.

-Things were going great, then our release date happened.
+Things were going great, and then our release date happened.
 The actual fix was not ready.
 No problem.
 I wrapped up the changes I was making, tested them with the team and then shipped the first few pull requests.
-Rather than rushing out the fix were were able to slow down and make sure what we had already done was fully ready.
+Rather than rushing out the fix we were able to slow down and make sure what we had already done was fully ready.

 Had I done the same changes all at once in one massive pull request this would